isomerpages/pmo-nccs/_climate-change-and-singapore/4e-carbon-services-and-climate-finance.md

 As of 31 December 2012, more than 5,511 CDM projects have been registered worldwide since 2006, leading to over 2,191 million CERs being issued by the United Nations Framework Convention on Climate Change (UNFCCC).

-Asia is a key supplier of carbon credits, with more than 82% of registered CDM projects originating in the Asia-Pacific region.
+Asia is a key supplier of carbon credits, with more than 82 per cent of registered CDM projects originating in the Asia-Pacific region.
 Our strategic location and ideal business environment make Singapore a prime location for trading and services companies wanting to develop carbon projects in the region.